To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 Near the end of our mission, I thought "You know, I'll never get a chance

-to be this great an athlete again, so I did a bunch more before we headed back to Earth."
+to be this great an athlete again," so I did a bunch more before we headed back to Earth.

-Our Earth Is The Most Beautiful Place To Live Our One Life
+Our Earth is the Most Beautiful Place to Live our One Life

 It was a beautiful day when Owen, Jack and I splashed down in the Pacific Ocean